T of C

 Marked tablature for Rui He Xian 3

-The Rui He Xian lyrics, as published with the qin melody, has a few textual differences from the version generally attributed to Huang himself.
-As for the pattern itself, it is often dated to a poem by 周邦彥 Zhou Bangyan (1056-1121), a near contemporary of Huang Tingjian.
-Huang's pattern is very similar, but the differences are enough that changes would have to be made in the melody to make one version fit to the music of the other.
+The Rui He Xian lyrics, as published with the present qin tablature, has a few textual differences from the version generally attributed to Huang himself.
+As for the pattern itself, it is often dated to a poem by a near contemporary of Huang Tingjian, 周邦彥 Zhou Bangyan (1056-1121).6 Huang's pattern is very similar, but the differences are enough that changes would have to be made in the melody to make one version fit to the music of the other.

 As for Ouyang Xiu's 醉翁亭記 Record of the Old Toper's Pavilion, it opens as follows (original):